 4. Take a Tour of the Samuel Adams Brewery

 Beer fans won’t want to pass up the opportunity to tour one of the most famous breweries in the United States.

-The Samuel Adams Brewery routinely opens up their doors to provide free tours to the public, and at times they’ll even include a tasting.
+The Samuel Adams Brewery routinely opens up its doors to provide free tours to the public, and at times it’ll even include a tasting.